eosnetworkfoundation/eosio-plus/subgroups/Governance-Systems/readme.md

     - Set up an interim process until the new organization is formally formed - critically needed by the Blue Papers now
     - **Rejected:** One vote per "engaged" BP?
 No - BPs are not acceptable (Rami / Douglas) except for "Strong Contributors" described above.
   - How are new members added or removed?
-    - They would need to be a chain and agree to be a paying member (or could be a non-voting, non-paying, observer)
+    - **Proposal:** They would need to be a chain and agree to be a paying member (or could be a non-voting, non-paying, observer)
-    - Or they are a "strong contributing" community member that the chains vote in with a supermajority
+    - **Proposal:** Or they are a "strong contributing" community member that the chains vote in with a supermajority
   - How is voting or ranking accomplished [(see Software Development Group 2nd item)](../SoftwareDevelopment/objectives.md)
   - **Proposal:** Cross-chain Governance token be proposed to the Governance Council once formed and them potentially funded.
 Should not be approved here.
     - Currnet need for expediency requires manual processes or the Blue Papers are effectuively dead